suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ## Lab 2 - Front End Web Development

-**Overview**: This lab deals with Front End Development.
-This lab gave overview about basic HTML, Javascript , Ajax, CSS, JQuery library in JS, and web API integration.
-Part 1 of this lab is to design  HTML web page with basic tags and forms.
-Then Javascript is integrated in 4 ways that is with inline JS, JS with script tag , JS with external file and JS code from a remote repository.
-This HTML page was then integrated with CSS .
-Inline CSS, internal CSS and External CSS have been used to make the webpage look elegant.
-Then Jquery is used to make AJAX get and post calls to echo.php.
-Lastly 2 web services one is for generating a random joke and the other one is to guess age are integrated into this HTML code using Jquery Ajax and fetch method respectively.
-Pandoc is used to generate the PDF file from the README.md [https://github.com/suvarnrk/waph-suvarnrk/blob/main/README.md](https://github.com/suvarnrk/waph-suvarnrk/blob/main/README.md)
+**Overview**: In this hands-on web development lab, we begin by constructing a simple HTML page, tossing in essential tags and forms to lay the groundwork.
+Then, we delve into JavaScript, tackling it from various angles: embedding it directly, using the script tag, linking to an external file, and even pulling code from a remote repository.
+To tackle up the look of our webpage, we play around with CSS – going for inline, internal, and external styles to make things visually appealing.
+Now, here comes jQuery, our trusty sidekick.
+It helps us pull off some slick AJAX calls, reaching out to the echo.php file that is needed to be reused from lab 1 for some asynchronous action.
+But we're not stopping there.
+We bring in two web services using jQuery and the fetch method – one for serving up random jokes and the other for taking a crack at guessing ages.
+And to put the finishing touches on our project, we enlist Pandoc to effortlessly transform our README.md into a published PDF file.

+[https://github.com/suvarnrk/waph-suvarnrk/blob/main/README.md](https://github.com/suvarnrk/waph-suvarnrk/blob/main/README.md)

 \pagebreak